ably/ably-ui/README.md

 Font assets are not included automagically but are part of the repo, together with an example of font-face file; see `src/core/fonts` for examples.
 Make sure to include the licence file declaration on usage.

-See `preview/app/javascript/styles/application.css` for an example when using webpacker/rails.

-#### Rails

-Because the gem directories are on the asset path (see [Importing ViewComponent (Rails) components](#user-content-importing-viewcomponent-rails-components) section), they will work with standard asset helpers (i.e., `asset_path`).

 ### Accessibility

 An important part of ably-ui is ensuring the produced UI is accessible to as wide range of users as possible.
 All components should adhere to at least AA accessibility standards.
 In most cases, this can be accomplished by following a few simple rules: